Skip to Main Content

 You can improve your presentations in the same way as any other academic assignment.
 Reflect on what did and didn't work previously, check your feedback, and plan what to do differently next time.

 On the Skills for Learning presentations guide you can find useful worksheets and tips to guide your actions.
-You can also listen to a presentations workshop recording.

 Alternatively, you could look up 'three minute thesis' on YouTube to find examples of concise presentations on complex academic topics.
 It can help to watch other people and learn from their good practice.